Body odour. It’s something were all familiar with, and very much a topic we try to avoid talking about. It’s become almost a taboo subject.

 - Remove from heat and add baking soda and arrowroot powder.
 Mix well.

-- Add essential oils (if using) and pour into a glass jar or old deodorant container for storage.
+- Add essential oils (if using) and pour into a glass container for storage.
 It doesn’t need to be stored in the fridge.
 Note: It can take several hours to completely harden.
-If you want to speed up the process, place it in the fridge for a few minutes.
+If you want to speed up the process, leave it in the fridge until completely set.

 If you don’t have all the ingredients with you, or don’t have as much time to prepare it, this recipe may suit you better.